hashgraph/hedera-services/docs/continuous-release.md

 ### Historical Process

-The release process within hedera-services has been using a release branching strategy that follows a set development cycle
+The release process within Hedera-Services has been using a release branching strategy that follows a set development cycle

 |                Stage                | Duration |